 At first glance, both the sentences convey the same meaning.
 But the second sentence has a higher chance of making the user click and download.
 Why?
 Because the word ‘win’ has more power and impact on the audience than ‘success.’
 It is these small tweaks in your copy that can really make a difference.
 And if you don’t experiment and test your copy, you will never know what sort of thing will work.

-The key here is to entice the customer by showing great benefit in carrying out the action.
-Simply put, it is a weight battle of benefits in carrying out the action and ignoring it.
+The key here is to entice the customer by showing the great benefit of carrying out an action.
+Simply put, it is the battle between the benefits of carrying out the action and ignoring it.
 Your words should be persuasive and hit the nail on the head.
 Testing with different copies is a great way to collect information about your visitors.
 It will only improve your copywriting and with time you will know what captivates your audience and pushes them to carrying out the call to action.

 There is a lot you can find about writing an effective copy.
-This video shows some tips to improve your onsite copy and eventually improve your ranking as well.
-Besides conversion, a good copy can also improve your website’s ranking and a high ranking means more visitors to your site and more conversions for you.
-It is a definite win-win scenario with high quality copy and testing it with alternatives.
+This video provides somes tips to improve your onsite copy and eventually improve your ranking as well.
+Besides conversion, good copy can also improve your website’s ranking and a higher ranking means more visitors to your site and more conversions for you.

-How often do you buy something without investigating much if you see a friend buying it?
-Surely, many times!
+How often do you buy something blindly if you see a friend buying it?
 What do salesmen say when you ask them which product is better when you are stuck between two choices?
-They usually tell you that one of the products sells more and you immediately waver towards that.
-Why and how?
-You have proof that a particular product is better because a lot of people buy it or may be your friend buys it or someone you admire, for example a sports star, buys it.
+They usually tell you that one of the products sells better and you immediately waver towards that.
+Why?
+Because you have proof that a particular product is better.
+There are a lot of people are buying it, a friend buys it or someone you admire buys it.

-This proof is a great asset to increase conversions on your website.
+This proof is a great asset when increasing conversions on your website.
 Now instead of a salesman, your website will have a small text saying that this product was bought by this many people.
-This is far better than simply asking to buy a product.
+This is far better than simply asking people to buy a product.
 It will persuade the user to click and perform the desired action because now they see the proof and trust it.

 Reputation is another aspect to look at in this matter.
-If you have someone reputable and famous as part of the proof, your conversion rate is likely to boom.
-It works in a similar fashion as a TV advertisement with a famous celebrity, only you do not have to pay thousands of dollars.
-If your product is used by a reputable firm, mention that with the call to action and you will see improved conversions.
+If you have someone reputable and/or famous as part of the proof, your conversion rate is likely to boom.
+It works in a similar fashion to a TV advertisement with a famous celebrity, only you do not have to pay out thousands of dollars.
+If your product is used by a reputable firm, mention that in the call to action, and you will see improved conversions.

 This social proof does not have to be complicated.
-You just have to use what proof you have and will work for your product and keep it simple, straightforward and visible.
+You just have to use what proof you have and that should work for your product.
+Keep it simple, straightforward and visible.
 The proof can be used as a personalization tactic as more people respond to content they relate with.
 For example, the proof could show that the action was completed by people in the same area as the visitor.

 Better Internal Site Search Improves Onsite Conversion

 Suggestions and filters are absolutely vital in using onsite search, especially if you have dozens of categories of products.
-The control should be given to the customer through the search but in a way that is beneficial for both you and the visitor.
-Suggestions as well as filters on the search bar can lead the visitor to the desired page which in turn could result in fast conversions.
-If you do not have the product the user is searching for, the search result should feature similar products or most frequently sold products instead of showing no products.
+The control should be given to the customer through the search, but in a way that is beneficial for both you and the visitor.
+Suggestions as well as filters on the search bar can lead the visitor to the desired page which in turn could result in faster conversions.
+If you do not have the product the user is searching for, the search result should feature similar products or most frequently sold products instead of showing no products at all.